Shilahara dynasty: North Konkan (Thane) branch (c. 800–1265 CE)

 After Rashtrakuta power became weak, the last known ruler of this family, Rattaraja, declared his independence.
 But Chalukya Jayasimha, the younger brother of Vikramaditya, overthrew him and appropriated his possessions.
-North Konkan was conquered by the Rashtrakuta king Dantidurga sometime in the second quarter of the eighth century.
+The second northern Shilahara king, Pullashakti, acknowledged the overlordship of the Rashtrakuta ruler Amoghavarsha (r.
+815–877) and was the governor of Mangalpuri under him.
+The northern Shilaharas continued to be vassals under the Rashtrakutas until the ninth king Aparajit assumed independent rule in 997.